Agacheri: Iran

 Agacheri is not mentioned in contemporary Safavid primary sources, namely chronicles.
 When Tabriz temporarily came under Ottoman control in the first half of the 18th century, a tahrir defter (cadastral survey) attested to a nearby village that was the namesake of the tribe of Agacheri.
 Another homonymous village lay near Garni according to the Ottoman records.

 Much of the tribe was forced to transition into a sedentary life in Behbahan in c.
 1820 in order to defend the town from the violent tribes of Bakhtiari and Boir Ahmadi.
 The nomadic portions of Agacheri were eventually absorbed by the latter and became known as Aqa'i.
 In the mid-19th century, Agacheri appeared in records as a wealthy tribe of 1000 tents (households) in Fars province incorporating the sub-tribes of Chaghatai and Kashtil.
 By the next century, the tribe was known to be inhabiting Kohgiluyeh and included the sub-tribes of Afshar, Begdili, and Tileku.

 Historian Pierre Oberling describes the Agacheri of Kohgiluyeh as a tribe of mixed origin inhabiting Khuzestan.
-Vladimir Minorsky classified them as part of the Kohgiluyeh Lurs but noted that it was composed of the Turkic tribes of Afshar, Chaghatai, Begdili, and Qarabaghi.
+Vladimir Minorsky classified them as part of the Kohgiluyeh Lurs, however he mentioned that it was composed of the Turkic tribes of Afshar, Chaghatai, Begdili, and Qarabaghi.
 Other sources from around the turn of the 20th century, Iranian and French authors, Hasan Fasa'i and Gustave Demorgny, referred to them as an "amalgamation of Turkic, Tajik, and Lur elements."
-Oberling links some of the constituent tribes to the Afshars of Khuzestan, who Shah Abbas the Great had scattered over the region following a rebellion in 1596–97.
+Oberling links some of the constituent tribes to the Afshars of Khuzestan, who Shah Abbas the Great had scattered over the region following a rebellion in 1596–1597.
 Oberling further proposes a tie between the Agacheri of Kohgiluyeh and the Qashqai Kashkuli Bozorg tribe of western Fars as both incorporate the sub-tribes of Begdili and Jama Bozorg.

 Demorgny put the population of Agacheri around Behbahan at 2000 families in 1913.
 Oberling noted that the number was over 1000 in the 1950s.
 It consisted of the following sub-tribes: Jama Bozorgi, Tileku, Chaghatai, Begdili, Afshar, Lor Zaban, She'ri, Aqbaghi, Bashiri, Daylami, Kashtil, and Davudi.
 A portion of the tribe retained their Turkic language, but most conversed in Persian and Luri.
 Many of the tribesmen have moved to Abadan, Bandar-e Mahshahr, and Aghajari, where they work under the National Iranian Oil Company.